jadecobra/python_tdd_exercises/source/truth_table/projects/atm.rst

 * I add a value for the ``card_expired`` parameter to the :ref:`call<how to call a function with input>` to the ``withdraw`` :ref:`function<what is a function?>` for the case where the :green:`right PIN` is entered, there is :green:`enough cash` in the account, it is :red:`NOT above limit` for daily withdrawals, and the card has :red:`NOT expired`, in :ref:`test_below_limit_right_pin_enough_cash`

   ==================  ===================== ======================  ==================  =============
-  PIN                 money                 daily limit             card expired        withdrawal
+  PIN                 cash                 daily limit             card expired        withdrawal
   ==================  ===================== ======================  ==================  =============
   :green:`right PIN`  :green:`enough cash` :red:`NOT above limit`  :red:`NOT expired`  :green:`CASH`
   ==================  ===================== ======================  ==================  =============